Whimsy Stick

 Stop Dog Jumping: Fix the Arousal, Not the Behavior

-First, ignoring jumping does not fix it.
-By contrast, kneeing your dog does not fix it either.
-So what fixes it is lowering the arousal that drives the jump.
-Plus building the impulse control that makes four paws on the floor automatic.
+Ignoring jumping does not fix it.
+Kneeing your dog does not fix it either.
+What fixes it is lowering the arousal that drives the jump-plus building the impulse control that makes four paws on the floor automatic.

 The Direct Answer

 How do you stop a dog from jumping?
-First, drain predatory drive before high-risk moments with a structured 7 to 10 minute flirt pole session.
-Next, build impulse control under real arousal through a required wait cue.
-Then teach a sit-for-greeting as the non-negotiable replacement behavior.
-In fact, most dogs show measurable improvement within 1 to 2 weeks.
-In short, reliable four-on-the-floor solidifies in 4 to 6 weeks.
+Drain predatory drive before high-risk moments with a structured 7 to 10 minute flirt pole session.
+Build impulse control under real arousal through a required wait cue.
+Teach a sit-for-greeting as the replacement behavior.
+Most dogs show measurable improvement within 1 to 2 weeks.
+Reliable four-on-the-floor solidifies in 4 to 6 weeks.

 Trainer credentials